languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -add more rules, especially agreement stuff
- -add a simple sentence/word complexity test like that: http://www.ooomacros.org/user.php#111318 -German rule: Vergleichs vs Vergleiches etc -> only one variant per document should be used -check if and how unification can be added to the XML rules -create abstract SentenceRule and TextRule classes to get rid of reset() method?
+ -add a simple sentence/word complexity test like that: http://www.ooomacros.org/user.php#111318 -German rule: Vergleichs vs Vergleiches etc -> only one variant per document should be used -add unification to the XML rules in two steps:
+ 	-add possibility to refer to matched tokens' POS in <match>
+ 	inside <token>
+ 	-create XML definitions of unification rules based on POS regular expression transformations
+ -create abstract SentenceRule and TextRule classes to get rid of reset() method?
  -check if there's a nice design that lets us extend PatternRule and PatternRuleLoader to make them more powerful, but without having all features in these classes